CivicActions/ssp-toolkit/appendices/contingency-plan.md

 ## Overview

-This Contingency Plan provides guidance for the CivicActions Team in the case of trouble delivering our essential mission and business functions because of disruption, compromise, or failure of any Project component.
-As a general guideline, we consider "disruption" to mean unexpected downtime or significantly reduced service lasting longer than:
+This Contingency Plan provides guidance for the CivicActions Team on delivering our essential mission and business functions follwing a disruption, compromise, or failure of any Project component.

+"Disruption" means unexpected downtime or significantly reduced service lasting longer than:

 - 30 minutes during standard U.S. business hours (0900-2100 EST, Monday through Friday)
 - 90 minutes at other times

-Scenarios might include unexpected downtime of key services, data loss, or improper privilege escalation.
-In most cases, the robust contingency management capabilities of [AWS Cloud Security](https://aws.amazon.com/security/) coupled with [N2WS CPM backups and disaster recovery](https://n2ws.com/product/aws-disaster-recovery) can resolve/remediate event occurrences.
+Disruption can include unexpected downtime of key services, data loss, or improper privilege escalation.
+In many cases, the robust contingency management capabilities of [AWS Cloud Security](https://aws.amazon.com/security/) coupled with [N2WS CPM backups and disaster recovery](https://n2ws.com/product/aws-disaster-recovery) will resolve/remediate event occurrences.

-In the case of a security incident, and for most events, the [Security Incident Response Plan](security-irp.md) provides guidance for the responding team.
+For a security incident and most events, the [Security Incident Response Plan](security-irp.md) provides guidance for the responding team.

+### Preparedness

+This plan is most effective if all core CivicActions team members know about it, remember that it exists, have opportunities to give input based on their expertise, and keep it up to date.

+### Plan maintenance

+The CivicActions team is responsible for maintaining and updating this document as needed.
+Changes must be approved and peer reviewed by another team member.

+- All changes should be communicated to the team.
+- Annually, and after major changes to our systems, we review and update the plan.

+The CivicActions team protects this plan from unauthorized modification.
+This plan is stored in the CivicActions GitLab repository (https://handbook.civicactions.com/en/latest/100-security/incidents/).
+Authorization to modify it is limited to the Incident Response Team by GitLab access controls.
+Per CivicActions policy, a team member proposes changes by making a pull request and asking another team member to review and merge the pull request.

-## Recovery objective
+### Recovery objective

+Our objective is to recover from any significant problem (disruption, compromise, or failure) within 3 hours.
+Any disruption to Project services lasting more than 3 hours during standard U.S. business hours (0900 - 2100 Eastern Time) is considered unacceptable.

 Short-term disruptions lasting less than 30 minutes are outside the scope of this plan.

-More than 3 hours of any Project service being offline during standard U.S. business hours (0900-2100 EST, Monday through Friday) is considered unacceptable.
-Our objective is to recover from any significant problem (disruption, compromise, or failure) within that span of time.

-## Incident Response Team information
+## Incident Response Team information Contact information

-### Contact information

-Team contact information is available in the Project Google Drive:

-- [CivicActions/Project Incident Response Team contact sheet](None) with names and roles for CivicActions and Project Incident Response Team members.
+To maintain current and accurate contact information, the contact list is maintained as a [private spreadsheet](None) and linked to the the Project Contingency Plan.
+If you require access to the source document, contact the ISO.

 ## Contingency plan outline